-The following table sets forth information with respect to our executive officers and directors as of the date of this prospectus.
+The following table sets forth information with respect to our executive officers and directors as of July 18, 2001.

-NAME AGE POSITION Stuart M. Essig, Ph.D 39 President, Chief Executive Officer and Director George W. McKinney, III, Ph.D 57 Executive Vice President, Chief Operating Officer, Director John B. Henneman, III 39 Senior Vice President, Chief Administrative Officer and Secretary Judith E. O'Grady 50 Senior Vice President, Regulatory, Quality Assurance and Clinical Affairs Michael D. Pierschbacher, Ph.D 49 Senior Vice President Research and Development, Director of the Corporate Research Center David B. Holtz 34 Senior Vice President, Finance and Treasurer Richard E. Caruso, Ph.D 57 Director and Chairman of the Board of Directors James M. Sullivan 57 Director Keith Bradley, Ph.D 56 Director Neal Moszkowski 35 Director
+NAME TITLE Stuart M. Essig President, Chief Executive Officer and Director George W. McKinney, III, Ph.D.
+57 Executive Vice President, Chief Operating Officer and Director John B. Henneman, III 39 Senior Vice President, Chief Administrative Officer and Secretary David B. Holtz 35 Senior Vice President, Finance and Treasurer Judith E. O'Grady 51 Senior Vice President, Regulatory, Quality Assurance and Clinical Affairs Michael D. Pierschbacher, Ph.D.
+49 Senior Vice President Research and Development, Director of the Corporate Research Center Richard E. Caruso, Ph.D.
+58 Director and Chairman of the Board of Directors James M. Sullivan 58 Director Keith Bradley, Ph.D.
+56 Director Neal Moszkowski 35 Director

-STUART M. ESSIG, PH.D. has served as President and Chief Executive Officer and a director of Integra since December 1997.
+STUART M. ESSIG has served as President and Chief Executive Officer and a director of Integra since December 1997.
 Before joining Integra, Mr. Essig supervised the medical technology practice at Goldman, Sachs & Co. as a managing director.
 Mr. Essig had ten years of broad health care experience at Goldman Sachs serving as a senior merger and acquisitions advisor to a broad range of domestic and international medical technology, pharmaceutical and biotechnology clients.
-Mr. Essig received an A.B. degree from the Woodrow Wilson School of Public and International Affairs at Princeton University and an MBA and a Ph.D. degree in Financial Economics from the University of Chicago, Graduate School of Business.
+Mr. Essig received an A.B. degree from the Woodrow Wilson School of Public and International Affairs at Princeton University and an M.B.A. and a Ph.D. degree in Financial Economics from the University of Chicago, Graduate School of Business.
 Mr. Essig also serves on the Board of Directors of Vital Signs Incorporated and St. Jude Medical Corporation.